OmniLayer/spec/README.md

 + Contract-for-difference bets are unlocked as of block # (TBD)
 + Distributed e-commerce features are unlocked as of block # (TBD)
 + Escrow-backed currencies are unlocked as of block # (TBD)
++ Managed Token-pool Smart Property features are unlocked as of block (TBD)

 ## Transaction versioning